How I Practice

 Councilor for Communications, Carolina Mountain Club

-Based in Asheville, NC, at the edge of the Blue Ridge Mountains
+Based in Asheville, NC, at the edge of the Blue Ridge Mountains—where my work and perspective are shaped by long-term stewardship of shared landscapes and communities

 “The feedback was outstanding!
 Our people loved your content and presentation style.
 I hope we can have you back!”